 Parties to OPOL undertake to establish and maintain their financial responsibility to meet their obligations for an amount of not less than US $250,000,000 for any one incident and US $500,000,000 in the annual aggregate.

-(Note – Guidance by Department of Energy and Climate Change (DECC) on the demonstration of financial responsibility for exploration and appraisal wells in the UKCS.
+Note – Guidance by Department of Energy and Climate Change (DECC) on the demonstration of financial responsibility for exploration and appraisal wells and other facilities in the UKCS.